iloveitaly/openbook/README.md

 ## Goals

-- Completely open source database
+- Completely open source database of venture capital firms
 - Make it easy for people to contribute to the database
-- Database of companies with some helpful metadata about those companies that can be easily queried
+- Database of firms with some helpful metadata about those companies that can be easily queried
-- Database of investors within those companies with as much publicly available contact information sourced as possible
+- Database of investors within those firms with as much publicly available contact information sourced as possible

 ## Development